Frączki, Olsztyn County

 Frączki (Fleming in German) is a village in the administrative district of Gmina Dywity, within Olsztyn County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 13 km north-east of Dywity and 18 km north of the regional capital Olsztyn.
 It is located in Warmia.

 Before 1772 the area was part of Kingdom of Poland, in 1772–1871 of Prussia, in 1871–1945 of Germany, and of Poland since 1945.

 The historic church of St. Mary Magdalene and five typical Warmian old wayside shrines are located in Frączki.